 A hop over from the USA to Micronesia will land you in Guam – unincorporated and organized territory of the United States but much cheaper in all aspects.
 Get your Open Water course at Amt Guam for $350 – take a look on their website to see what it includes.

 Scuba diving in Australia is everyones dream, and heading over to Western Australia is a super unique place to do your Open Water course.
-Perth Diving Academy (PDA) is Western Australia's premier scuba diving organisation and offers their course for just USD320 (approx $430 AUS)
+Perth Diving Academy (PDA) is Western Australia’s premier scuba diving organisation and offers their Open Water Course for $530 AUS.

 Bonaire, with its fringing reef in close proximity to the shore, about 80 official dive sites, calm waters and good visibility has something to offer for every diver.
 And when a course will only set you back $375 it’s a win win all round!
 Check out Buddy Dive for more info on what’s included.